Why should you treat your internal communications more like content marketing?

 With an increasingly remote and/or mobile workforce, it can be difficult for businesses to connect their widely distributed employees with the organization’s mission, vision, goals, and updates—even with the many technologies available to support communication.
 Companies can’t let their relationships with employees die due to this difficulty.
 They simply need to try a new approach, and visual content is the perfect opportunity.

 On top of day-to-day visual communications, the onboarding process gives you the opportunity to attract and retain your employees from the very start.
 Present your company policies and employee benefits in easy digestible visual formats: A handout with tables that compare different options they can choose from.
 An interactive microsite walking them through how your company handles parental leave.
+A poster that explains how your business works with key selling points.
 You attract and retain by creating understanding.

 …and, ultimately, to drive profitable customer action